-Revenue for the Art Dealers industry is expected to decrease at an average annual rate of 2.8% over the five years to 2013.
-This decline is due to the steep drops in revenue during 2008 and 2009, with revenue falling 14.0% and 24.8% respectively, stemming from restrictions in consumer spending.
-“In addition to a change in demand, firms restructured their business methods, experienced a decrease in foreign buyers and changed their import strategies,” says Newsom.
-In the five years to 2018, industry revenue is projected to grow further, aided by increasing consumer sentiment and disposable income levels.
-However, firms will face changes in the international market, with auction houses moving more sales abroad.
+Over the five years to 2012, Art Dealers industry revenue is expected to decrease by an average rate of 3.4% per year.
+This decline is not constant because drastic fluctuations in revenue occurred during this period, including a 16.1% decline in 2009 stemming from restrictions in consumer spending.
+“In addition to a change in demand, firms restructured their business methods, experienced an increase in foreign buyers and changed their import strategies,” adds Waterman.
+In the five years to 2017, industry revenue is projected to grow, aided by increasing consumer sentiment and disposable income levels.
+However, firms will face changes in the international market, with auction houses like major players Sotheby’s and Christie's International moving more sales abroad.
 Additionally, companies are expected to increase their presence on the internet.

 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 This industry includes art galleries and art auction houses that primarily retail original and limited edition artwork.
 The companies purchase artwork from an artist or individual owner and then sell the artwork to consumers, with little or no further development of the product.

 Market Share Concentration

 About IBISWorld Inc.

 Recognized as the nation’s most trusted independent source of industry and market research, IBISWorld offers a comprehensive database of unique information and analysis on every US industry.
 With an extensive online portfolio, valued for its depth and scope, the company equips clients with the insight necessary to make better business decisions.
 Headquartered in Los Angeles, IBISWorld serves a range of business, professional service and government organizations through more than 10 locations worldwide.
 For more information, visit http://www.ibisworld.com or call 1-800-330-3772.